Curriculum

 QBC Journal Club Requirements

-BP 225: Graduate Research Opportunities Seminar (BBC Pizza Talks)
+Graduate Research Opportunities Seminar (BP/CCB Pizza Talks)

 Fall/Winter